Eric-Lennartson/pd-themes/README.md

  To use themes, add the file as an external.
 Only one theme can be used at a time.

 ## Contributing
- To contribute submit a pull request with the following file
+ To contribute submit a pull request with the following files
  - theme following the naming scheme theme-(nameoftheme)-plugin.tcl
  - screenshot of the theme using the test.pd patch